ricp/Ample-MVP_Contracts/readme.md

 dividends to all its holders in the proportion of their ownership.
 Besides that, the contract also implements NEP-171 (NFT standard) so that the ownership of share tokens also shows up as an NFT in the owner's NEAR wallet.
+Rewards can be distributed both in NEAR and a selected NEP-141 token.

 ## Deployment